john-science/python_for_scientists/classes/08_taking_the_next_step/problem_set_2_exceptions.md

         return zero if key is not found.''' return d[key]

 #### 4. This function calculates the ratio of two numbers.
 But there are a couple of issues.
 What if the denominator is zero?
-Also, what if the values given to the number aren't numbers?
+Also, what if the values given to the inputs aren't numbers?

     def calc_ratio(num, denom):
         '''Find the ratio of two numbers'''